 In 1999, with the generous support of an alumna of our program, Yulan Tong, the Sylvia Stoesser Lecture series was started.
 This lecture series focuses both on the contributions made by women chemists and the special challenges that they face within the discipline.
 To read more about the extraordinary life and career of Sylvia Stoesser, who has been compared with Marie Curie, and about the lecture series itself, see the link above.

-Chemistry at Illinois has developed and/or supported many programs aimed at fostering the development of all future chemists in our department.
-For more information on all the opportunities Chemistry at Illinois has to offer, please check out the pages in the right navigation section.
+Chemistry at Illinois has continued to develop or support many programs aimed at fostering the development of all future chemists in our department.
+For more information on all the opportunities Chemistry at Illinois has to offer, visit Graduate Diversity and Program Climate | Department of Chemistry | Illinois.